Employment-Based Immigration: Second Preference EB-2

 Family of EB-2 Visa Holders

-If your I-140 petition is approved, your spouse and unmarried children under the age of 21 may be eligible to apply for admission to the United States in E-21 and E-22 immigrant status, respectively.
+If your I-140 petition is approved, your spouse and unmarried children under the age of 21 may be eligible to apply for admission to the United States with or after you as lawful permanent residents based on your approval.